williamsOaigbe/williamsOaigbe/README.md

 ## Hi 👋, I'm Williams Osagbemwonrue Aigbe!

-🎓 I'm a researcher and machine learning enthusiast specializing in **semiconductor process variability modeling**.
+🎓 I'm a researcher and machine learning enthusiast specializing in **Semiconductor Process Modeling**.
-🔬 Currently working on an **ontology-informed Machine Learning model** to enhance feature engineering in advanced manufacturing.
+🔬 Currently working on an **ontology-Informed Machine Learning Model** to enhance feature engineering in advanced manufacturing.

 ## 🧠 Areas of Interest